radical-cybertools/ExTASY/README.md

 2) Specify task details

 * specify the source directory from which the data has to be transfered.
 All the files which are commonly shared/accessed by individual tasks need to be in this folder; all the files in this folder are transferred to the remote host.
-* specify the output directory (if remote_directory has been specified in resource) to hold the output back on the local machine
+* specify the output file to be transferred back to the local machine.
 * the name and type of the kernel to be executed as the task
 * number of tasks (or ensembles) to be executed
 * number of cores out of the total cores to allocated to each task